shofiqebr/shofiqebr/README.md

 ## 💼 What I Do
 - ✍️ Design and develop full-stack web apps using MERN Stack
 - 📦 REST API creation with Express and MongoDB
-- 💅 Build beautiful frontends using React, TailwindCSS, and Next.js (learning)
+- 💅 Build beautiful frontends using React, TailwindCSS, and Next.js
 - 🚀 Deploy projects using Firebase & Vercel

 ---